top of page

 Photo by Nathan Zucker

-Bonnaroo Music & Arts Festival has been held in Manchester, Tennessee since 2002, and people from literally all over the world make the pilgrimage each June.
+Bonnaroo Music & Arts Festival has been held in Manchester, Tennessee since 2002, and people from all corners of the globe make the pilgrimage each June.
 At Bonnaroo, it's little about the lineup and more about the community - something you can't even fathom until you experience it yourself.
 Bonnaroo is a majestic place where nobody is a stranger, music is performed all night long, and activities are abundant 24/7.

-Me and my husband's first year involved tons of Google searches, Facebook group posts, and YouTube videos to be as prepared as possible.
-Since aren't newbies anymore, I thought it's best to spread the knowledge to new Bonnaroovians.
-It's the Bonnaroo way.
+Me and my husband's first year involved a mixture of Google searches, Facebook group posts, and YouTube preparation videos.
+Since we aren't newbies anymore, I thought it would be helpful to share what we've learned with the Bonnarookies.
+Besides, it's the Bonnaroo way.

 Stay Hydrated